 (f) whenever it is possible that chemical, radiation or other action may weaken or rupture a container of radioactive substances sufficiently to cause leakage from that container, that container is provided with suitable secondary containment adequate to contain the entire quantity of radioactive substances in that container.

-[Regulation 30 amended in Gazette 22 Jul 1997 p.
+[Regulation 30 amended: Gazette 22 Jul 1997 p.
 3826.]

 31. Release or disposal of radioactive substances